£20.00

 TECHNICAL INFO

-Strong seatpost (or seat pin if you prefer), hailing from Japan and in production during the 1980s.
-Made from aluminium and weighing in at 286 grams - pretty lightweight for seatposts at that time.
+Shimano Dura-Ace down tube shifters (or gear levers if you prefer), hailing from Japan and in production during the 1980s.
+Made from aluminium/steel and weighing in at 37 grams - incredibly lightweight for downtube shifters at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO